How to talk to your child about drugs

 6. Know your child's friends

 Get to know your child's friends.
-Invite them to the house and take an interest in what’s going on in their lives.
+Invite them to your house and take an interest in what’s going on in their lives.

 If you have good reason to think your child's friends are involved in drugs, you may need to support your child to find new friends.